Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

-Here, $\eta$ denotes the elasticity of admissions with respect to births ($\eta = 1$ corresponds to proportional scaling), and $\psi$ is a structural drift factor that accounts for multiplicative changes per year.
-This specification of projected system-wide admissions is adopted for two main reasons.
-First, it represents the dependence of admissions on birth volumes.
-The elasticity parameter $\eta$ determines how strongly admissions change when births change.
-For example, admissions rise in direct proportion when $\eta = 1$, and rise more slowly when $\eta < 1$.
-Second, the multiplicative drift factor $\psi$ allows us to include long-term changes that are not explained by birth counts.
-These may come from shifts in admission practices, referral patterns, or medical policies that continue from year to year.
-The combination of these terms yields a flexible yet transparent model that preserves interpretability while accommodating both demographic and non-demographic drivers of long-run demand.
+Here, $\eta$ denotes the elasticity of admissions with respect to births ($\eta = 1$ implies proportional scaling), and $\psi$ is a structural drift factor capturing multiplicative annual changes.
+This formulation is used for two reasons.
+First, it reflects the dependence of admissions on birth volumes, with $\eta$ governing responsiveness (e.g., proportional change when $\eta = 1$, slower growth when $\eta < 1$).
+Second, $\psi$ captures long-term shifts not explained by births, such as changes in admission practices or referral patterns.
+Together, these parameters provide a transparent model that accounts for demographic and structural drivers of long-run demand.